hulvdan/cookier/TASKS_HULVDAN.md

 x shop rework
 x clean level up screen

+* level up show PLAYER_COINS
+* sparkles that highlight the weapons can be upgraded
+* outline with offset down
 * fix: shop: weapons details to the left
 * show stats in shop
 * show stats in level up